Weight 1 Litre Of Water

 Q1: Is the weight of one litre of water always exactly 1 kg?

 A1: No, the weight (mass) of one litre of water is approximately 1 kg under standard conditions (4°C and 1 atm).
-However, it varies slightly with temperature and pressure, and the presence of impurities will also affect the density and hence the mass.
+On the flip side, it varies slightly with temperature and pressure, and the presence of impurities will also affect the density and hence the mass.

 Q2: How does the weight of water affect swimming?